Limited Company Tax Calculator

 How does the Limited Company tax calculator work?

-Corporation Tax must be paid on profits made by a limited corporation, excluding any reliefs claimed.
-The corporate tax rate is 19%.
+Corporation tax must be paid on profits a limited corporation makes, excluding any reliefs claimed.
+The corporate tax rate ranges between 19% to 25%.
 Companies have no personal allowance; therefore, all earnings are taxable.

-Because of the profit tax, you'll need to calculate your net trading profit for the period.
+Because of the profit tax, you must calculate your net trading profit for the period.
 It may differ from the gain on your profit and loss statement because some things aren't included for corporation tax purposes—for example, annual investment allowance and different depreciation rates.

 What taxes does your limited company pay?